 Whenever possible, decisions on applications for help with the costs of food, goods for infants/children, gas, electricity or emergency travel will be made before the end of the next working day.
 Decisions on applications for assistance with furniture or essential domestic appliances will be made within 5 working days.

-Beds or essential domestic appliances will be provided by Sefton Helping Hand Service.
-Any domestic appliances that are supplied will be subject to a guarantee of up to 6 months.
+Beds or essential domestic appliances will be provided; any domestic appliances that are supplied will be subject to a guarantee of up to 6 months.
 After this period it is your responsibility to arrange for the maintenance or repair of these goods.
 Further applications for white goods will not be considered within 3 years of the original award.

 Typically, the Council will only make three awards to a repeat applicant in a period of 12 consecutive months, except for domestic appliances (see above).